-Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br Branch Spread (m) C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Park' The a , Shanki assessm ill, Du ent s blin ' tarts 18. in th e nor th-wes f the site or the new sports facilities at 'Shanganagh area with the tree belt to the east of the rection.
-Tree Belt No.1 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Elm Ulmus sp.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Br Branch Spread (m) (C- Ht. (m) Age Class Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category A Co Park' The a ndition A , Shanki Issessm Asses II, Du ent st sme blin ' tarts sment of the trees within the site area for the new sports facilities at 'Shanganagh olin 18. arts in the north-west corner of the site area with the tree belt to the east of the Tree Belt No.1 Ash Fraxinus excelsior Sycamore Acer pseudoplatanus Elm Ulmus sp.
 Beech Fagus sylvatica Cherry Prunus avium Poplar Populus sp.
-Norway Maple Acer platanoides Field Maple Acer campestre Hazel Corylus avellana Horse Chestnut Aesculus hippocastanum A 12 A 300 A 4 A 4 A 4 A 4 A 3 Early Mature Fair Fair This tree belt extends east to west along the northern boundary of the park with the open space within 'St Anne's Park'.
+Norway Maple Acer platanoides Field Maple Acer campestre Hazel Corylus avellana Horse Chestnut Aesculus hippocastanum Hawthorn Crataegus A 12 A 300 A 4 A 4 A 4 A 4 A 3 Early Mature Fair Fair This tree belt extends east to west along the northern boundary of the park with the open space within 'St Anne's Park'.
 There is a metal fence dividing this tree belt from 'St Anne's Park' to the north and to its south there is a narrow linear strip of grass c.5m in width running along its length with a public footpath outside of this.
 The upper canopy of this tree belt is predominantly made up of Ash, Sycamore, Elm and Cherry with some Poplar, Beech, and Horse Chestnut in places.
 The lower canopy is comprised of Field Maple, Hawthorn and Hazel and Ivy is beginning to extend into the crowns of some of the trees.
 It has an undergrowth of Bramble and self-seeded trees such as Sycamore.
 A lot of these trees have been drawn up for the light due to overcrowding/ competition and this is affecting their individual structure as a result.
 There is some naturally occurring deadwood within the crowns of these trees and some trees within have failed due to suppression from the larger neighbouring trees.
-The trees that make up the outer canopy formation on the north and south side have a Remove any large size dead/ unstable growth that endangers the public footpath in Shanganagh Park and the green space in 'St Anne's Park'.
+The trees that make up the outer canopy formation on the north and south side have a crown overhang into the green area in 'St Anne's Park' and the public footpath in Shanganagh Park, Remove any large size dead/ unstable growth that endangers the public footpath in Shanganagh Park and the green space in 'St Anne's Park'.
 Cut Ivy at ground level where heavy and causing suppression of trees.
 This tree belt would benefit from ongoing, light, selective thinning to reduce density and allow the better quality trees space to develop.
-40+ A2
+It would also benefit from infill planting with additional tree species to help further diversify tree species and to future proof the tree belt, and in particular to help compensate for the loss of Ash trees due to 'Ash 40+ A2